Cartyoo/Cartyoo/README.md

-hey, i'm herberto, and i'm currently working at @PlasmaHost (https://plasmahost.net) and @Carbon-MC (https://carbonmc.net)
+hey, i'm herberto, and i'm currently working at https://plasmahost.net and https://carbonmc.net ! i primarily make minecraft servers, and code in java/kotlin.

+see more about me here: https://herberto.xyz

 <!--
 **Cartyoo/Cartyoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.